 To perform identification disclosure, we assume a third party possesses some confidential data pertaining to a unit of interest in the protected dataset.
 For the above example, this would be some sequence of confidential daily sales quantities for a known retailer.
 Denote this confidential data ci=IDi,ci, which contains a direct identifier IDi (e.g., the identity of retailer i) and confidential data ci=Ai,t',…,Ai,t'+E which contains a sequence of confidential values which are components of the confidential time series xj.

 We let Mi denote the random variable (from the perspective of the third party) that indicates the corresponding PIDj for IDi, i.e., Mi=j when the confidential values in ci are components of the confidential version of protected series j.
-Since the true value Mi=j* is unknown, the third party predicts the value of Mi to be the series j with the highest match probability, conditional on the known confidential values:
+Since the true value Mi=j* is unknown, the third party predicts the value of Mi to be the series j with the highest match probability, conditional on the known confidential values, as follows

-Mi=j*=argmaxjPMi=jciMi=argmaxjPMi=jci.
+Mi=argmaxjPMi=jci, (1)

+where identification disclosure occurs when Mi=j*.
 The probability PMi=jci is calculated as follows.
 Let xj=Pj,t',…,Pj,t'+E, j=1,…,J denote the protected values of each time series j that occur in the same time periods as ci.
-The third party computes the distance between ci and the protected values xj,j=1,…,J using the Euclidean distance,
+The third party computes the similarity between ci and the protected values xj,j=1,…,J using the Euclidean distance,

-dci,xj=ci-xj2, j=1,..,J,

-and computes the similarity between ci and xj as

-sci,xj=1dci,xj,j=1,…,J.
+sci,xj=1ci-xj2,j=1,…,J.

-Using the similarities sci,xj,j=1,…,J, the third party builds a probability mass function for Mi over all protected series in X' as
+Using these similarities the third party builds a probability mass function for Mi over all protected series in X' as

-PM_i=j |ci=sci,xjj=1Nsci,xj.
+PM_i=j |ci=sci,xjj=1Nsci,xj,

-Identification disclosure occurs when

-Mi=j*=argmaxjPMi=jci.
+and predicts Mi as in (1).

 To estimate the risk of identification disclosure, we perform simulations in which E sequential confidential values are sampled from each original time series xj, and we measure both the average probability of identification disclosure and the average proportion of confidential series which are identified.
 The sampled values are denoted C = c1,…,cJT.
 Each of the confidential vectors ci corresponds to one of the J confidential time series and we compute rj conditional on the sampled ci from series j.
-We repeat this simulation S times to obtain C={C1,…,CS}, and compute
+We repeat this simulation S times to obtain C={C1,…,CS}, and compute the average proportion of correctly identified time series across all external data samples and confidential time series,

-AvgProbIdent=1J*Ss=1Si =1Jrsi,j-B/B * 100

-where B = 1/J is the baseline probability of identification which corresponds to random guessing.
-AvgProbIdent gives the average percent change in the probability of correct identification across all simulations and confidential time series relative to random guessing.
-A second measure of identification risk is

-AvgPropIdent=1J*Ss=1Si=1JMis=j*
+P=1J*Ss=1Si=1JMis=j*

 where [.] are Iverson brackets.
-This measure gives the average proportion of correctly identified time series across all external data samples and confidential time series.

 These simulations assume that the third party in possession of C predicts the match for each confidential vector ci independently of the predicted matches for other vectors.
 The risk estimate from a given simulation is equivalent to the identification risk when J independent third parties are each in possession of one of the confidential vectors ci and each attempts identification risk as described above.
 Overall, multiple confidential vectors to be matched to the same protected time series.